Unboxed-Software/solana-course/content/transfer-fee.md

 )
 ```

 The second approach collects fees immediately after the transaction.
 This process is called "harvesting".
 We harvest the fees back to the mint and then withdraw it from the mint to the desired account.
+We can utilize the following two functions provided to us by the SPL Token library.

 ```ts
 await harvestWithheldTokensToMint(